Download Careers360 App

 Acellular – Meaning

-In biology, the term "acellular" defines anything that is not made of or divided into cells.
-It describes entities like viruses, viroids, and prions, which lack a cellular structure and do not perform independent life processes.
+The term "acellular" attributes to anything which is not made of cells and can't divide into cells.
+It characterises entities like viruses, viroids, and prions, which do not have a cellular structure.
 These acellular forms rely on host organisms for survival and reproduction.

 What are Acellular Organisms?